 Banner image by Aditya Raghavam

-The best way to reach Pokhara is to reach Kathmandu and take a bus or flight to Pokhara.
-You are expected to reach Pokhara before 7.00 am on the first day of the trek.
-The pick up point will be near the lake.
+The quickest way to reach Pokhara is to reach Kathmandu and take a flight to Pokhara.

 Here are a couple of websites where you can buy flight tickets.
 A single person’s return airfare is usually in the range of INR 5,500 – 9,000.
 This could vary depending on the airline and when you buy the ticket.